How Do You Want to Study for GED Social Studies? Pick Below

 4. Geography of the world (15%).

-Test Prep Tool Kit prepared GED social studies practice tests and video lessons to make it fun and easy for you to study the subject.
+Test Prep Tool Kit prepared GED-social-studies practice tests and video lessons to make it fun and easy for the student to learn the subject.
 The social studies facts, concepts, and events to remember can sound overwhelming.
-But our GED social studies study guide will help you navigate through the most important topics that you need to study.
+But our GED social studies guide will help you navigate through the most important topics that you need to learn.

 Our GED social studies practice tests have 20 to 25 questions that you can answer anytime you want.
 There’s no time pressure.
-You can choose to reveal the answer right after each question.
+The student can choose to reveal the correct answer right after each question.
 We also have 10 lessons that you can read at your own pace.

 Tips for Success in the GED Social Studies Test

-The key to succeeding in the GED social studies test is not only through memorization.
+The key to succeeding in the GED social studies test is not only through memorization skills.
 You also need to make sense of facts to keep as much info as you can.
-Organize the topics you need to study.
+Organize the topics you need to learn.
 We always recommend starting with topics you’re not familiar with.

 Find it hard to focus?
 Schedule a study time where you’re most alert during the day.
-Avoid studying when you’re already tired or sleepy.
-Getting enough sleep and staying hydrated can help you study more easily.
+Avoid reading or studying when you’re already tired or sleepy.
+Getting enough sleep and staying hydrated can help you learn more easily.

 Here are some more tips to help you on the GED social studies test:

-- Read the item carefully before answering.
-Make sure you understand the question.
+1. Read the item carefully before answering.
+Make sure you comprehend the question.

-- Get familiar with the terms used in the test.
+3. Get familiar with the terms used in the test.
 Take our practice tests and watch our video lessons to familiarize yourself with social studies terms.
 Read history books and publications.
-Doing these things will help you understand the words often used in social studies.
+Doing these things will help you comprehend the words often used in social studies.
 If you encounter words that are new to you, use a dictionary to check the meaning.

 Complete GED Social Studies Guide Checklist

-Get to know what topics you need to study for each test category.
+Get to know and search what topics you need to learn for each test category.
 Below is a checklist of social studies topics included in the exam.

 Use this list as you review for the GED social studies exam.
 Take our FREE online GED Social Studies Practice Test once you’re done reviewing these concepts: